 This guide will walk you through how to create a viewing room, including our curator’s top five tips for a successful viewing room experience.

 Creating a viewing room

-With Plus, Premier, and VIP plans, you can access your Viewing Room Manager by logging in to Artsy CMS and clicking on the Viewing Rooms tab.
+With Plus and VIP plans, you can access your Viewing Room Manager by logging in to Artsy CMS and clicking on the Viewing Rooms tab.

-Note: If you would like to upgrade to one of these plans, reach out your liaison or to [email protected].
+Note: If you would like to upgrade to one of these plans, reach out your account executive.